sierrasparks/sierrasparks.github.io/_pages/cv.md

 ======
 * B.Eng. in Engineering (Electrical Engineering) with Co-operative Education and a Certificate in Biomedical Engineering, Dalhousie University, 2021
   * GPA: 4.26/4.3
-  * Capstone (senior year) project: "Minimally Invasive Ultrasound Probe for Spinal Surgery" (Grade: A+)
+  * Capstone (senior year) project: [Minimally Invasive Ultrasound Probe for Spinal Surgery](https://github.com/sierrasparks/Senior-Year-Capstone-Group-11/tree/master) (Grade: A+)
 * DPhil in Engineering Science, University of Oxford, 2025 (expected)
   * Thesis title: "Using the Pupillary Light Response to Measure Cerebrovascular Reactivity as a Diagnostic Tool for Dementia"